sigafoo/sigafootv_castingoverlayobs/README.md

 # sigafoo.tv obs casting overlay

 Howdy, I'm sigafoo.
-I've been casting in tf2 for almost three years now and started doing my own production work about a half year ago.
+I've been casting in tf2 for over three years now and have started doing my own production work about a half year ago.
 I realized that there wasn't a lot of resources on how to cast... do camera... production... anything.
-I'm trying to make a base that is customizable and make it quick and easy for people to start up their own production.
+I'm trying to make a base that is customizable and easy for people to start up their own production.

+Also check out http://sigafoo.tv/casting for more casting help

 ### Prerequisities